UPDATE 2-Soccer-Ibisevic sends joyous Bosnia to World Cup finals

 Ibisevic held his head in anguish as Arlauskas turned his stinging low shot from 20 metres around the post, but he was not to be denied in the 68th minute.

-Edin Dzeko broke down the left and delivered a perfect low cross that the unmarked striker side-footed into the net from five metres.
+Bicakcic broke down the left and delivered a perfect low cross that the striker side-footed into the net from five metres.

 The breakthrough was greeted with jubilation in Sarajevo.